 Park when you see the triangle of green space on the right).
 I got out here and photographed the Saco covered bridge.
 I then drove another 100 yards to the parking lot of the Swift river (SR) covered bridge.

-I climbed down the embankment below the bridge from the parking lot for a different view of the (SR) bridge and you can look down river and photograph the (SB).
+I climbed down the embankment below the bridge from the parking lot for a different view of the (SR) bridge.
+Also, you can look down river from the Saco CB and photograph the Swiftriver CB.

 Now you can continue on Route 113 until it joins with 16 again and stay to the left on West side road.
 You will travel 8.5 miles up west side road till your first photo OP.

-Reset your trip counter here and continue up west side road for 1/4 mile and you come to a T intersection, make a left.
-After a mile from Echo lake road you will have Cathedral Ledge road on the left.
-Take this and drive it to the top and park where everyone else is. (yes get out and walk) J
+Reset your trip counter here and continue up the west side road for 1/4 mile and you come to a T intersection, make a left.
+After a mile from Echo Lake road, you will have Cathedral Ledge road on the left.
+Take this and drive it to the top and park where everyone else is. (yes get out and walk) 🙂

 You can look out on Conway and then Pinkham Notch to the north and get an idea of what the fall color looks like from a distance.
 If you sit there long enough you can hear the whistle of the train leaving North Conway.